max-ieremenko/ServiceModel.Grpc/docs/ServiceAndOperationName.md

 # ServiceModel.Grpc service and operation names

-By default a contract interface name is a gRPC service name and contract method name is gRPC method name, namespace and assembly name of interface does not not matter:
+By default a contract interface name is a gRPC service name and contract method name is gRPC method name, namespace and assembly name of interface does not matter:

 ``` c#
 // service name: ICalculator